 1. Nausea :

-This is one of the first side effects of the pill.
+This is one of the first side effects of birth control pills.
 You can continue feeling queasy for around three months, after which it may subside.
 Taking birth control pills on an empty stomach can make this worse.
 Most doctors ask women to take the pill with a meal.

 2. Mood changes :

 Many women complain of feeling depressed on the pill.
 Oral contraceptive pills increase the levels of estrogen in the body.
 Estrogen helps in cell growth.
 While this helps with cell growth in the uterus, it has another, unintended effect.
 It also thickens of a part of the brain that is responsible for the “reward response.”
 This is an extremely important response linked to our mood.
-The expectation of a “reward,” however small it might be, is what drives us to do things all day.
+The expectation of a “reward,” however small it might be, keeps us going.
 It is what keeps us curious and happy.
 If this part of the brain is disturbed, it can affect mood and lead to depression.

 3. Soreness in breasts :

 This is a real downside of the pill and effects can persist for a long time.
 Breasts can swell up and become so tender that even wearing a bra hurts.
-Dropping your salt and caffeine intake and wearing a soft, supportive bra can help reduce this side effect.
+Dropping your salt and caffeine intake and wearing a soft, supportive bra can help reduce this side effect of birth control pills.

 4. Headaches :